2025 Green Bay Packers season: Week 10: vs. Philadelphia Eagles

 In a rematch of last season's NFC Wild Card Round, the Packers were unable to get revenge on their rival and the defending Super Bowl LIX champions Eagles, despite entering the game as slim favorites.
-This game featured the first scoreless MNF first half since the 2009 matchup between the Browns and the Ravens.
+This game featured the first scoreless MNF first half since the 2009 matchup between the Cleveland Browns and the Baltimore Ravens.

-Kicker Brandon McManus had a chance to score a game-tying field goal in the fourth quarter, but missed wide left due to the windy conditions at Lambeau.
-With the close and unexpected loss, the Packers fell to 5–3–1 and finished 1–1 against Pennsylvania NFL teams.
+Kicker Brandon McManus's 64-yard field goal attempt was missed wide left due to the windy conditions at Lambeau Field.
+With the loss, the Packers fell to 5–3–1 and finished 1–1 against Pennsylvania NFL teams.